Hi, welcome to our anandamide product page.

 Anandamide and chocolates

 Cacao beans, the source of chocolates, is also a rich source of anandamide.
 There are more than 300 chemical constituents in chocolate.
 Caffeine, theobromine, and phenylethylamine are known ingredients that elevate our mood.
-The theobromine actually helps stimulate the brain to release more anandamide to make us feel happier.
+Theobromine actually helps stimulate the brain to release more anandamide to make us feel happier.

 Why anandamide is so increasingly popular in recent years?